kstarrmitche/flexbox-froggy-solutions/README.md

     - column: Items are placed top to bottom.
     - column-reverse: Items are placed bottom to top.

+### Tricky things!
+- Notice that when you set the flex-direction to a reversed row or column, the "flex" start and end are also reversed.
+(See level 10 for an example)

 ### The differences between `space-around,` `space-evenly`, and `space-between`

 ```css